Feline Leukemia Virus

 Note that these illnesses may remain dormant, not causing any medical issues until years after birth or infection.
 Therefore, we also recommend that every sick cat is tested for both diseases, even if they have previously been tested.
 Common signs of the disease include anemia and difficulty in fighting off even relatively minor further infections (as these viruses attack the cat’s immune system).

 Vaccinations which prevents new infection is available for feline leukemia.
 We consider vaccination against feline leukemia “optional” for owners of indoor cats, and due to the many dangers which outdoor living can pose, we recommend all cats live strictly indoors.
 Owners of cats who go out at all, including by occasionally escaping, or in “my yard only” need to understand that they have an outdoor cat.
 It is incredibly easy and common for cats to escape from their owner’s yard and return before the owner can tell the difference.
-Yet this short span of time is enough to potentially expose your cat to feline immunodeficiency.
+Yet this short span of time is still enough to potentially expose your cat to feline immunodeficiency.
 If you do make the choice to let your cat go outside, we strongly recommend he or she is vaccinated against feline leukemia.